mysociety/alaveteli/docs/installing/vagrant.md

 The basic process is to create a base virtual machine (VM), and then provision it with the software packages and setup needed.
-The supplied scripts will create you a Vagrant VM based on the server edition of Ubuntu 12.04 LTS that contains everything you need to work on Alaveteli.
+The supplied scripts will create you a Vagrant VM based on the server edition of Debian Wheezy that contains everything you need to work on Alaveteli.

 1. Get a copy of Alaveteli from
     <a href="{{ page.baseurl }}/docs/glossary/#git" class="glossary__link">GitHub</a>: